software-foundations/learning-java/coder/section_03_fundamentals/README.md

 - (->)

-1. The conversion is implicity
+1. The conversion is implicit
 2. We don't lose information

 - (<-)

-1. The conversion is explicity
+1. The conversion is explicit
 2. We can lose information